Electric vs Petrol Cars in India: Cost Compared

 All prices are February 2026 ex-showroom Delhi figures.
 On-road prices vary by state due to different road tax and registration policies, and this is where EVs get their first advantage.

-Purchase Price and Registration
+Purchase Price and Registration: Where EVs Start Behind

 On-Road Price Comparison